kmcclendon56/Project4/README.md

 * Add a search bar
 * Change the sign in and log in
 * Change the background arcade cabinet to something more realistic
+* Fix sign up to just be google